dcdpr/did-btc1/chapters/Update-Beacons.md

 ![](https://hackmd.io/_uploads/HkZe90lkp.jpg)

-### SMTAggregator Beacon
+### SMTAggregate Beacon

-A SMTAggregator ::Beacon:: is a ::Beacon:: whose ::Beacon Signals:: are Bitcoin transactions containing the root of a ::Sparse Merkle Tree:: (SMT).
+A SMTAggregate ::Beacon:: is a ::Beacon:: whose ::Beacon Signals:: are Bitcoin transactions containing the root of a ::Sparse Merkle Tree:: (SMT).
 The ::SMT:: root attests to a set of ::DID Update Payloads::, however, the updates themselves MUST be provided along with a proof of inclusion against the ::SMT:: root through a ::Sidecar:: mechanism